 Today, more than three billion people can practically receive the same message at the same time.

-With the internet came something that has evolved since its creation and over its entire existence.
-Something that’s instilled deep upon the roots of our present-day culture… Memes.
+With the internet shifting our ability to exchange message so quickly, it's not surprising that it has developed its own genre of quick communication… Memes.

-Memes are the epitome of digital literature.
+Memes are the epitome of digital culture.
 Any idea, phrase, pun or mockery can be found in a meme.
 They’re everywhere for everything.

 But what does the widespread usage and acceptance of memes say about our culture?